 Depending on your budget, you have plenty of choices in An Bang beach.
-Two of my favorite homestays, where I lived last year are The Cashew Tree Homestay run by Quy and her family and The An Bang Beach Village Homestay.
+Two of my favorite homestays, where I lived in 2016 are The Cashew Tree Homestay run by Ms Quy and her family and The An Bang Beach Village Homestay.
 Dong, the owner of The An Bang Beach Village Homestay and Restaurant serves you the best grilled fish in banana leaves and you shouldn’t miss a chance to book a cooking class with him.
 Dong is full of joy and is always up for jokes and fun.

 I haven’t stayed there personally, but my mom was super happy with my choice: The Charming Homestay is located in Cua Dai Street, close to the Hub, and the centre of Hoi An.
 Ni and her lovely mother make you feel like staying with friends and family.
 Ms Ni helped me when I setting up the Hub with some shopping and we’re still in touch since then.

 Rent your own House